fiee/fiee-temporale/README.rst

 ==============

-Generic event data for your Django models, based on django-swingtime_ by David A. Krauth (dakrauth) (at the moment it’s mostly his code, that will probably change).
+Generic event data for your Django models, based on django-swingtime_ by David A. Krauth (dakrauth).

 Use this to add arbitrary date-based relations to your models, e.g. a person has a birthday, some life events and an obit;